Criminal Justice (CRJS)

 Direction in performing an original research project.
 This involves an examination of how a choice of research question influences methodology.
 Basic statistical concepts and techniques for obtaining and analyzing large quantitative data sets will be reviewed.
 The course also examines techniques for conducting qualitative research and a familiarity with the latest qualitative research software packages.

-CRJS 4913 Study of Criminal Justice Systems Abroad: 3 semester hours.
+CRJS 4913 Comparative Criminal Justice Systems: 3 semester hours.

-An analysis of criminal justice programs and institutions outside of the United States.
+An analysis of criminal justice systems and institutions outside of the United States.

 CRJS 4923 Criminology: 3 semester hours.